Azure/go-autorest/README.md

 	...
 )
 ```
-The run `go mod tidy; go mod vendor`.
+Then run `go mod tidy; go mod vendor`.
 After that you can check the `vendor/modules.txt` file to confirm that the latest version of the modules are used as dependency.

 ## License